Company registration services in Bulgaria

 Lowest taxes in Europe

-• Personal income tax: 10% (the average personal income tax rate in Europe is 40%).
+• Personal income tax: 10% (average European rate: 40%).

 Our company licensing services